JL-14/milestone-project-housing-issues/README.md

 |SalePrice|Sale Price|34900 - 755000|

 ## Business Requirements
 The client for the app has inherited four houses in Ames, Iowa, and is looking at ways to maximise the sale price for the inherited properties.
-Understanding which characteristics are most closely linked to house prices, and being able to use these through a bespoke tool will help identify which alterations or modifications will add the most value to the properties, as well as provide an informed estimate of the likely sale price for the houses.
-The particular requirements for the app are:
+Understanding which characteristics are most closely linked to house prices, and being able to use these through a bespoke tool will help identify which alterations or modifications will add the most value to the properties, as well as provide an informed estimate of the likely sale price for the houses.The particular requirements for the app are:
+The project has 3 business requirements:

+- **1** - The **client** is interested in discovering how the characteristics
-* 1 - Identifying how house attributes/ characteristics correlate with sale price with data visualisations of the correlated variables against the sale price to illustrate the relationship between sale price and house characteristics.
+of houses correlate with the sale price.
+Therefore, the client expects data visualizations of the correlated variables against the sale price to show how they are linked.
+*User Story: As a client, I want to be able to tell from the analysis which house characteristics are most strongly correlated with houseprices, so that I can make informed choices about what determines the value of houses I own.*

-* 2 - The client is interested in predicting the house sale price both from the four specific inherited houses, and also any other house in Ames, Iowa.
+- **2** - The **client** is interested in predicting the house sale price
+for her four inherited houses.
+*User Story: As a client, I want to be able to tell from the analysis how much my houses are worth, so that I can make informed decisions when selling the houses.*

+- **3** - The **client** would also like to be able to estimate sale prices
+for other houses in Ames, Iowa, based on the relevant and pertinent characteristics identified through the Machine Learning process.
+*User Story: As a client, I want to be able to a tool to predict houseprices in Ames, Iowa, based on a set of characteristics, so that I can know what properties in the town are worth.*

 ## Hypothesis and how to validate?
  Based on information from the credit checking agency Experian (https://www.experian.com/blogs/ask-experian/factors-that-affect-home-value/), the five factors that most affect a home’s value are: